-The Company's outstanding 8.75% Senior Notes have currently been assigned ratings of CCC+ by Standard and Poor's Rating Services, a division of McGraw-Hill Companies (Canada) Corporation ("S&P") and Caa1 by Moody's Investors Service, Inc. ("Moody's").
+The Company's two series of outstanding 8.75% Senior Notes have both currently been assigned ratings of CCC+ by Standard and Poor's Rating Services, a division of McGraw-Hill Companies (Canada) Corporation ("S&P") and Caa1 by Moody's Investors Service, Inc. ("Moody's").